-When Nekrasov's film was completed, Browder sought to block its screenings.
-With threats of lawsuits, he and his lawyers were able to prevent an already scheduled screening in Brussels to a group of Members of the European Parliament.
+of the European Parliament.
 He did the same with another screening in Norway, and even managed to pressure the Franco-German television network "Arte" to cancel the showing of Nekrasov's film on its channel.
-Two months later, in June 2016, Browder tried to force The Newseum in Washington DC also to call off the screening of Nekrasov's film.[182]
+Two months later, in June 2016, Browder tried to force The Newseum in Washington DC also to call off the screening of Nekrasov's film.
+177